HarrisonWismer/RadialProfile/README.md

 2. Specify an output directory.
 3. Use the mouse to select which samples will be run through the program.
 4. Use the mouse to select which channel intenstity values will be taken from in the analysis.
-5. Specify whether downstream analysis is to be run.
-Set associated values accordingly.
+5. Verify Pixel Scales & Units and set values manually if needed.
 6. Click Run

 ## Interaction: